 We also provide a breakdown of how each metric is currently performing on the site for each Page Experience factor.

 Core Web Vitals Pages

 We have pages within our report dedicated to providing a deep-dive into each of the Core Web Vitals metrics (FID, LCP, CLS).
 Within these pages, we will provide the performance of each page that has been tested and display the pages which are currently receiving the poorest performance.

 Want to See For Yourself?

-Since Google announced back in May this year that page experience would become such a key factor, we’ve been working with brands from a wide range of sectors throughout the country to ensure they’re aware of their own performance and what they need to do before May 2021 to benefit from the update.
+Since Google announced back in May 2020 that page experience would become a ranking factor, we’ve been working with brands from a wide range of sectors throughout the country to ensure they’re aware of their own performance and what they need to do to benefit from the update.

 If you’d like to stay ahead of the game, get in touch with the team today to request your own free report at firstname.lastname@example.org.